About The Fiji Project

 Fiji Project Timeline

-The project teams plans on implementing the first half of the water storage tanks and rainwater collection systems.
+The project teams plans on traveling for a remote implementation of the first half of the water storage tanks and rainwater collection systems.

 August 13-August 25: Survey Trip #2